 The basic plot is fairly simple, seasoned by Godard with pop-cultural meta-commentary and Paris travelogue.
-Petty criminal Michel steals a car and, seeing that a policeman is following him on motorcycle, shoots said cop.
+Petty criminal Michel, who models himself on the film persona of Humphrey Bogart, steals a car and, seeing that a policeman is following him on a motorcycle, shoots the cop.
 He then flees to Paris and hides out with his American girlfriend.
-Eventually after she learns that he is a fugitive, she turns him in to the police.
-After a chase through the city on foot, he is shot and killed.Breathless

 Tropes associated with Breathless include: